slingr-stack/slingr-docs/content/en/dev-reference/app/global-type.md

 weight: 14
 ---

-In the app builder, in the section `App > Types`, it is possible to have predefined type rules and display options.
-This is useful when you want to share the same configuration across several fields in the app but manage it centrally in one place.
+In the app builder, under the **`App > Types`** section, you have the capability to employ predefined type rules and display options.
+This proves advantageous when you wish to maintain a consistent configuration across multiple fields in the app while managing it centrally in a single location.

-By default, when a new app is created, default display options are created for all types.
-This way when you create a new field, by default type display options for that field will be configured to reference the type default display options.
-This allows to later change all fields' display options in one place.
+By default, upon creating a new app, default display options are generated for all types.
+Consequently, when you create a new field, the type display options for that field are automatically configured to reference the default type display options.
+This approach permits subsequent modifications to the display options of all fields in one central location.

-For example let's suppose that you have many fields of type date in your app.
-Now you want to show the date in a different format.
-If all your date fields' display options are referencing the global defaults, you just need to change the format in one place instead of having to go field by field changing it.
+For instance, consider a scenario where your app incorporates numerous date-type fields.
+You decide to display the date in a distinct format.
+If all date fields' display options reference the global defaults, altering the format in a single location suffices, as opposed to navigating field by field for adjustments.

-Notice that for type rules there aren't default rules created by default as usually it isn't desirable to share rules across all fields in the app.
+It's worth noting that no default rules are established for type rules by default.
+Generally, sharing rules across all fields in the app isn't the norm.

-See configuration of [type rules]({{<ref "/dev-reference/data-model-and-logic/fields.md#type-rules">}}) and [display options]({{<ref "/dev-reference/data-model-and-logic/fields.md#general-display-options">}}) inside fields to see how you can reference predefined configurations created here.
+Refer to the configuration of [type rules]({{<ref "/dev-reference/data-model-and-logic/fields.md#type-rules">}}) and [display options]({{<ref "/dev-reference/data-model-and-logic/fields.md#general-display-options">}}) within fields to understand how you can link to the predefined configurations established here.

-If you delete a predefined configuration that was in used by other fields, the configuration for those fields will be changed to `Custom` and the settings will remain as they were for those fields, but they won't be linked any longer.
+In the event that you delete a predefined configuration that is in use by other fields, the configuration for those fields will transition to **`Custom`**.
+Although the settings will persist, they will no longer be interconnected.